thinkst/canarytools-docs/docs/canarytokens/factory.md

         type: string
         description: The expected referrer to make a request when creating the `Cloned CSS` and `Azure Entra Login` Canarytokens.

-      - name: web_image
-        required: false
-        type: file
-        description: Image file (jpeg or png) that will be displayed on the Canarytokens URL (required when creating web-image tokens)

       - name: doc
         required: false
         type: file